aws-samples/industrial-data-store-simulation-chatbot/README.md

 ### Required Model Access

-You must enable at least one model in Amazon Bedrock that supports **System Prompt**, **Converse API**, and **Tool use**.

-Compatible models include Anthropic Claude 3.x models, Amazon Nova, Mistral, etc. See [Supported models and features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html) for the full list.
+Compatible models include Anthropic Claude 4.x models, Amazon Nova, and other models that support tool use.
+See [Supported models and features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference-supported-models-features.html) for the full list.

-To enable these models see [Add or remove access to foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html)

 ## License